 It took me a long time to find myself, and if we can be really honest, I'm still in the process.
-It's the kind of thing that is life long.
-So, as I'm in the midst of new growth, reflecting on past growth and how I got to be here gives me a new perspective about who I am.
+It's the kind of thing that is lifelong.
+So, as I'm in the midst of new growth, reflecting on past growth and how I got to be here gives me a new perspective on who I am.

-Then there was a game changer that came in the summer between my junior and senior year.
-As a 17 year old who had just gotten a car, I found a summer job at my mother's insistence and of course... #gasmoney.
+Then there was a game changer that came in the summer between my junior and senior years.
+As a 17-year-old who had just gotten a car, I found a summer job at my mother's insistence and of course... #gasmoney.
 I was going to nanny for a local family and I spent that summer watching their four kids.
-We spent our days playing outside, jumping on their giant trampoline and throwing our own mini pool parties.
-It was a pretty nice summer situation to be honest, but the best thing it did was give my own money.
+We spent our days playing outside, jumping on their giant trampoline, and throwing our own mini pool parties.
+It was a pretty nice summer situation, to be honest, but the best thing it did was give me my own money.
 Those sweet, sweet, dolla bills, yo.

 After my first full week of working, I took my paycheck and cashed it immediately.
-And because money burns a hole in my pocket like nothing else can . . .
-I went to our local Walmart and bought both a sewing machine and some black and purple polka dotted fabric.
+And because money burns a hole in my pocket as nothing else can . . .
+I went to our local Walmart and bought both a sewing machine and some black and purple polka-dotted fabric.
 It was not cute, but it didn't have to be.
 It was a test, a minor gamble in the arena of fashion at the very affordable rate of "make it your damn self."
 Could I make something myself?
 I didn't even buy a pattern or even look their way.
-I just bought the fabric, some elastic and thread and headed home.
+I just bought the fabric, some elastic, and thread and headed home.

 I spent almost all of the money I earned that summer reinvesting it into myself.
 I bought fabric to make brand new skirts and also t-shirts to reinvent.
 I would go to the Salvation Army store and buy big dresses with lots of fabric and make them into something new.
 Those transformations were the beginning of my own transformation and that summer was my creative awakening.